Argentine Constitution of 1853: The political landscape in 1853

-The constitutional delegates
+Constitutional delegates

-The San Nicolás Agreement established equal representation for all the provinces of the Confederation, with two delegates for each one.
-This was one of the points of rupture with Buenos Aires, the most populated of all the provinces, which sought representation proportional to population.
+The San Nicolás Agreement established equal representation for all provinces of the Confederation, with two delegates for each.
+This was one of the points of rupture with Buenos Aires, the most populated of all the provinces, which hadbsought representation proportional to population.
 Proportional representation would have granted Buenos Aires 18 delegates, a near majority.

-The differences between provinces resulted in a variety of profiles of delegates.
-Many did not have education in the law but rather had military, religious, or literary experience.
+The differences between provinces resulted in diverse delegates.
+Many did not have education in law but rather military, religious, or literary experience.
 Some of them had also been in exile during the government of Rosas, while others were politically active in that period.
-These differences would translate into discrepancies, such as the religious posture of the Constitution, and the position on the problem of the Buenos Aires hegemony.
+These differences would translate into discrepancies, such as the religious posture of the Constitution, and the problem of the Buenos Aires hegemony.

-After Salvador María del Carril and Eduardo Lahitte had left, the assembly as ordered by the Buenos Aires government installed after the revolt, the members of the Constitutional Convention were:
+After Salvador María del Carril and Eduardo Lahitte left, the assembly as ordered by the Buenos Aires government installed after the revolt the members of the Constitutional Convention were:

 Some of the delegates were not native to the provinces they represented, and others had not resided in them for a long time, which the opposition of Buenos Aires exploited, calling them alquilones (rentals).

 The historical revisionism in Argentina has emphasised this, suggesting that these congressmen were not completely representative of the provincial population, to which others point out that the selection of the delegates of all the provinces was not precisely popular, since it was composed of jurists and intellectuals, many of which had been in the exile for years during the government of Rosas.

 The president of the convention was Zuviría, who received his doctorate in law at the National University of Córdoba and was a participant in the redaction of the first constitution of its province on August 9, 1821.
-Domingo Crespo, governor of Santa Fe, inaugurated the sessions on November 20, 1852 in absence of Urquiza, who was fighting the Buenos Aires forces.
+Domingo Crespo, governor of Santa Fe, inaugurated the sessions on November 20, 1852, in the absence of Urquiza, who was fighting the Buenos Aires forces.
 Zuviría then pointed out the difficulties the convention would have to face, especially regarding the armed confrontation with Buenos Aires, and the lack of a constitutional background.
-To this, Santa Fe delegate Manuel Leiva asserted that it was imperious to move forwards with celerity, before the urgency of a constitution.
+To this, Santa Fe delegate Manuel Leiva asserted that it was imperious to move forward with celerity, before the urgency of a constitution.
 After a tense deliberation, Leiva's position prevailed.